Edisto Island Presbyterian Church

-Edisto Island Presbyterian Church is a historic Presbyterian church on Edisto Island, South Carolina.
+The Presbyterian Church on Edisto Island is a historic Presbyterian church on Edisto Island, South Carolina.

 The congregation was founded in 1685 and the current church building was constructed in 1831.
 The church's burying ground is adjacent to the building.
 The church was added to the National Register of Historic Places on June 24, 1971.
 The congregation is a member of the Presbyterian Church (USA).